Puerto Rico statehood movement: Statehood supporters

 The Taking of Congress (Toma del Congreso) was an event that started on January 15, 2013, in the United States Capitol in which more than 130 private citizens from different advocacy groups in Puerto Rico started a campaign in which they visited every member of the United States Congress in order to speak about the results of the 2012 Puerto Rican status referendum—in which a majority of voters expressed themselves against the current political status of Puerto Rico.
 They also attempted to persuade the members of Congress to initiate a process to change Puerto Rico's political status.
-The campaign was supported by former U.S. representative José Enrique Serrano and former Resident Commissioner of Puerto Rico (now Governor) Pedro Pierluisi.
+The campaign was supported by former U.S. representative José Enrique Serrano and former Resident Commissioner of Puerto Rico (later Governor) Pedro Pierluisi.
 Groups involved included Alianza Pro Libre Asociación Soberana (ALAS), Boricua Ahora Es, Igualdad Futuro Seguro, Renacer Ideológico Estadista (RIE), Proyecto Estrella, Young Democrats of America, and Young Republican Federation of Puerto Rico.